 “No, night nights.”
 She cried.

-I laid her down, gave her a kiss and closed the door.
+I laid her down, gave her a kiss, and closed the door.
 She cried, but this time not as angrily as last night.
-I didn’t care, I needed a nap so I could function for the rest of the day.
-I watched her on the cam wander around the room, fake crying, hiding in the closet until she sat on her bed and started to real cry.
+I didn’t care.
+I needed a nap so I could function for the rest of the day.
+I watched her on the cam wander around the room, fake crying, hiding in the closet until she sat on her bed and started to really cry.
 That’s when I found that our baby monitor has a mic and a speaker.

 She looked around the room and let out a fake cry.

-So that night we did our normal routine.
-She ate dinner, took a shower, brushed her teeth and then got her pajamas on.
-But this time we sat on our fluffy rug and read books.
+So that night, we did our regular routine.
+She ate dinner, took a shower, brushed her teeth, and then got her pajamas on.
+But this time, we sat on our fluffy rug and read books.
 She kept bringing me new ones from her bookcase because she didn’t want to go night night yet.
-Finally, after the fifth book (actually third reading of Tangled) I told her it was bedtime.
+Finally, after the fifth book (actually the third reading of Tangled), I told her it was bedtime.

 She smiled and pointed to her door to leave.
 “Mommy’s bed?”

 “No, not mommy’s bed, Adelyn’s bed.”
 I laid her down in her bed, and she started to cry.
 I kissed the top of her head and turned on her owl night light, and closed the door.